 Changing lives one dog at a time

-Since starting our journey, we have consistently focussed on innovation to advance our knowledge and understanding of dog training.
+Since starting our journey, we have consistently focused on innovation to advance our knowledge and understanding of dog training.
 We have invested in state-of-the-art training facilities and developed programmes that deliver the best dog, at the right time, with the most suitable temperament to match our clients’ needs.

 All our programmes are offered free of charge, with intensive support and aftercare available to all our clients.

-1976: Organisation founded by Jim Dennehy
+1976: Organisation founded by Mary Dunlop and Jim Dennehy

 1980: Opened our Model Farm Road, Cork site and trained our first Guide Dog partnership